akash720/learning/ml_and_dl_questions.md

 ### 6. Explain the following three variants of gradient descent: batch, stochastic and mini-batch?
 __Stochastic Gradient Descent:__ Here we use only single training example.
 It means the batch size is 1.

 __Batch Gradient Descent:__ Here we calculate the gradient for the whole dataset and perform the update at each iteration.
 It means the batch size is equal to number of samples(examples) .

 __Mini-batch Gradient Descent:__ Here mini-batch of samples is used.
 It means that the batch size is between 1 and number of samples.

 ### 7. What are the benefits of mini-batch gradient descent?
-Below are the benefits of mini-batch gradient descent
+Below are the benefits of mini-batch gradient descent:
 * This is more efficient compared to stochastic gradient descent.
 * Mini-batches allows help to approximate the gradient of entire training set which helps us to avoid local minima.